12ft6/12ft6/README.md

-- 👋 Hi, I’m @12ft6 Or also known as Jeff.
+- 👋 Hi, I’m @dctrhellbent Or also known as Jeff.
 -  I’m currently 20 years old and in the process of relearning minecraft plugin & client development.
 -  I mostly am learning how to make Skyblock, skywars, factions (both regular factions and HCF) and bedwars plugins along with relearning anticheat development.
 -  In the future I plan to release PvP clients (Like Badlion, Lunar, Zonix etc.) and eventually make open sourced ones for anyone to use to learn on or build your own.